Summer 2014 Events

 Technology and Collaborative Learning

 Technology such as discussion boards, blogs, and wikis, when used appropriately, can foster collaborative learning during and between class meetings.
 In this workshop, we will explore how these three tools can be used to help students achieve learning goals.
 We will consider the characteristics of these three types of collaborative technologies, the type of assignments they are useful for and how to use them effectively.
 We will examine a few examples of effective use of these technologies and we will do a small group hands-on exercise to develop an assignment using one of these technologies.
 Bring your laptop or tablet for a taste in using technology for collaborative learning.
-This workshop will be facilitated by Cecilia Lo, Music.

 Workshop on Teaching Portfolios

-The Workshop on Teaching Portfolios is ONLY open to students who have completed the Seminar on Course Design AND the Seminar on Teaching Portfolios within the past 12 months.
+The Workshop on Teaching Portfolios is ONLY open to students who have completed the Seminar on Teaching Portfolios within the past 12 months.
 Workshop discussion and activity revolve around portfolios submitted by participants.
-Each participant will present a draft of two documents from his/her Teaching Portfolio two days before the workshop, and will receive feedback from the group.
+Each participant will present a draft of two documents from his/her Teaching Portfolio before the workshop, and will receive feedback from the group.